bitwiseworks/python-os2/Doc/library/fcntl.rst

 .. function:: fcntl(fd, op[, arg])

-   Perform the requested operation on file descriptor *fd* (file objects providing a :meth:`~io.IOBase.fileno` method are accepted as well).
-The operation is defined by *op* and is operating system dependent.
-These codes are also found in the :mod:`fcntl` module.
+   Perform the operation *op* on file descriptor *fd* (file objects providing a :meth:`~io.IOBase.fileno` method are accepted as well).
+The values used for for *op* are operating system dependent, and are available as constants in the :mod:`fcntl` module, using the same names as used in the relevant C header files.
 The argument *arg* is optional, and defaults to the integer value ``0``.
 When present, it can either be an integer value, or a string.
    With the argument missing or an integer value, the return value of this function is the integer return value of the C :c:func:`fcntl` call.
 When the argument is